← Essays

 I believe in a single substance, the mother of all forces, which engenders bodies and the consciousness of everything, visible and invisible.
 I believe in a single Lord, the Human Mind, the unique son of the substance of the world, born from the substance of the world after centuries of evolution: the encapsulated reflection of the great world, the epiphenomenal light of primordial darkness, the real reflection of the real world — evolved through trial and error, not engendered or created, consubstantial with the mother-substance...

 The parallel is precise and devastating.
-The scientific creed inverts the Tetragrammaton (the sacred name YHVH, the sequence of active principle, passive principle, neutral principle, and phenomenon) into HVHY: passive principle first, then neutral, then active.
+The scientific creed inverts the Tetragrammaton (the sacred name YHVH, the sequence of active principle, passive principle, neutral principle, and phenomenon) into HVHY, reversing the sacred sequence so that the passive principle comes first, the neutral second, the active last.
 Matter precedes mind; evolution precedes consciousness; the method of doubt and empirical verification precedes all.
 The serpent of Genesis promised: "Your eyes will be opened, and you will be like gods, knowing good and evil."
 Empirical science delivers on this promise, on the horizontal plane.
-It opens our eyes to the quantitative world.
-It gives us power over nature.
-It is intrinsically amoral, knowing good and evil alike, and it does not deceive us about this.
+It opens our eyes to the quantitative world and grants power over nature.
+The promise is intrinsically amoral: good and evil known alike, with no deception about the terms.
 The serpent has not lied.
 Not on the plane where its voice and promise were audible.

 But at what price?
 "The more one has 'open eyes' for quantity, the more one becomes blind to quality."
 The spiritual world is only quality.
 All experience of the spiritual world is due to "eyes that are open" for quality, for the vertical aspect of the world.
 Science reduces quality to quantity: the prismatic colors lose their redness and orangeness and become wavelengths, numerical values of vibration stripped of everything qualitative.